 An executive with 35 years’ operating experience covering multiple sectors internationally, including mining, manufacturing, and finance.

 An executive with 15 years’ experience in international technology projects, with specific and vital experience of capital raising and investments in multiple STOs and ICOs.

 Securitization and Bridge Offering

-The first stage of the securitization (fractional ownership) is valued at $250 Million and will be concluded before the end of September 2021.
-There will be several other stages, initially private placements providing further fractional ownership, as assets are added and then the securities will be offered publicly later in 2021.
+The first stage of the securitization (fractional ownership) is valued at $250 Million.
+There will be several other stages, initially private placements providing further fractional ownership, as assets are added and then the securities will be offered publicly.